 Each year, since 2013, I’ve spoken to The Little Bird Writing Contest judge about what inspires them, the process of writing, what they think of revision, and more.

 In 2013 Alix Ohlin and I spoke on the phone with over 250 writers and readers listening around the world.
 In 2014, Rebecca Lee and I had a Skype chat from Toronto-Wilmington, NC.
 In 2015 I spoke with Neil Smith, from Montreal.
-Last year, I spoke to Lisa Moore about the “tremendous engine of desire” that drives story and why a writer has to use intuition before submitting something for publication.
+In 2016, I spoke to Lisa Moore about the “tremendous engine of desire” that drives story and why a writer has to use intuition before submitting something for publication.
 In 2017, Esi Edugyan gave practical advice to writers who want to understand the creative process, especially how to balance research with writing, how to turn first draft scenes into full stories, and what makes a compelling opening paragraph.
 This year, Michelle Winters and I talked about why writing contests are so important.
 She shared what she's looking for in a story—what makes a "gut punch" happen—and why surprises are so critical in short-story writing.
 We also talked about extensive revisions, and how to balance deadlines and rewriting.

 We have a secret room in our Sarah Selecky Writing School classroom to inspire your creative process.
 All of the Little Bird Salons, along with other free resources, are available for you.
 Please help yourself!
 Sign up using this form to, read, listen, and enjoy.

 Become a Little Bird Stories Subscriber